Self-Published | January 4, 2016 | Contemporary Romance

 { interview with finn & lindsay } .

-Before For The Love of Hockey
+Before For The Love of Hockey1.
+What is your greatest achievement?

 Lindsay: I would definitely say the biggest thing I’ve ever done was open up my boutique store, The Wilson Wardrobe.
 I did an internship in New York City after college, and learned so much from my mentor.
 When I came back to take care of my siblings I decided that I didn’t want to work for anyone.
 I started searching for clothes I liked and stockpiled them in my tiny apartment and when I had enough inventory, I opened with my best friend, Janell.